a-urth/abyr/README.md

 3. Client API service
 * NOTE since there is no configuration service relies to have "ports.json" file in project root
-* and because of lack of configuration hosts are hardcoded to docker image names, so in order to everything work running it locally, those values should be changes to `localhost`
+* and because of lack of configuration hosts are hardcoded to docker image names, so in order to everything work running it locally, those values should be changed to `localhost`
 - `go run src/service/clientapi/cmd/service/main.go`
 OR
 - `docker-compose up clientapi`